Yang-Mills Theory and the $\mathcal{N}=2$ Spinning Path Integral: Interactions

 \subsection{Dependence on the Poincar\'e Dual}

+The purpose of this subsection is to show that the reduction by means of a Poincar\'e dual is well defined and may be skipped in a first reading.
 The Poincar\'e dual $Y$ corresponds to a cohomology class identifying a certain subspace of the moduli space, as explained in the previous paragraph.
 Its expression depends on the choice of a representative: for example, the two choices $Y_1 = \eta \delta ( d \eta )$ and $Y_2 = \bar \eta \delta ( d \bar \eta )$ are shown to correspond to the same class, as they both differ by exact terms to the same object.
 In particular, we have

 While the choices $Y_1$ and $Y_2$ are constructed to have zero $R$-charge, one immediately sees that \emph{any} exact term one can add will have non-zero $R$-charge.
 The $d$-exact terms vanish in the $Q$-cohomology as one can directly see: